 Back in Baltimore, Rachel is currently a fellow at the U.S. Holocaust Memorial Museum's Simon-Skjodt Center for the Prevention of Genocide.

 To learn more about Sisi ni Amani: http://sisiniamani.org/.

-Alex Harding is founder of the nonprofit organization, Agua Muisne, a non-profit organization that builds and manages water treatment centers for rural communities in Ecuador without access to clean water.
-Agua Muisne provides water to 2,000 Ecuadorians every day, which has been associated with a 52% lower rate of waterborne illness in that population.
-After living in Ecuador for a year following graduation from Yale, Harding started studying medicine at Johns Hopkins University.
+In 2007, Alex Harding '04 founded Water Ecuador, a nonprofit organization dedicated to improving the health of impoverished communities by providing long-term access to clean water.
+Water Ecuador, or Agua Muisne in Spanish, builds and manages water treatment centers for rural communities in Ecuador.
+Water Ecuador provides water to 2,000 Ecuadorians every day, which has been associated with a 52 percent lower rate of waterborne illness in that population.

 For more information about Agua Muisne, visit www.WaterEcuador.org.

-Matthew Porterfield, the filmmaker behind Putty Hill and Hamilton, won the Janet and Walter Sondheim [Class of 1925] Artscape Prize in 2011.
+Matthew Porterfield '95, the independent filmmaker behind Putty Hill and Hamilton, won the Janet and Walter Sondheim [Class of 1925] Artscape Prize in 2011.
 He was a participating artist in the 2012 Whitney Museum of American Art Biennial and received a Creative Capital grant for Film/Video and Visual Arts.